Adam Morrison: Diabetes

-Morrison was diagnosed with 1 diabetes (insulin-dependent diabetes) at age 13.
+Morrison was diagnosed with Type 1 diabetes (insulin-dependent diabetes) at age 13.
 He was playing in an eighth-grade basketball game, and as the game went into overtime, he began having seizure-like symptoms, which prompted his father to take him to the hospital where the diagnosis was made.
 Morrison, who managed his diabetes to the point of eating exactly the same meals at the same time on game days, is considered a role model for children with the disease and their families.
 During his freshman year at Gonzaga, Morrison and his life with diabetes were a subject of a four-page article in Sports Illustrated.
 On the first day that the issue appeared in retail outlets, more than 50 parents of children with diabetes contacted the Gonzaga athletic department asking if Morrison could speak to their children.
 Off the court, Morrison regulates his blood sugar with an insulin pump attached to his abdomen.